rlourette/ArticlesPapers/C++26_Reflection-A_Game_Changer_for_Automotive_Virtualization_and_Safety-Critical_C_Code_Generation/C++26_Reflection-A_Game_Changer_for_Automotive_Virtualization_and_Safety-Critical_C_Code_Generation.md

 };
 ```

-Notice how the interface captures everything: CAN IDs, timing requirements, safety levels, even hardware addresses.
+Notice how the interface captures everything: CAN IDs, timing requirements, safety levels, hardware addresses, and even build system configuration.
 This isn't documentation that gets out of sync.
 This IS the implementation.

 ### Step 2: Let the Compiler Generate Everything